progit/progit/en/07-customizing-git/01-chapter7.markdown

 		binary = true
 		textconv = /usr/local/bin/odt-to-txt

-OpenDocument files are actually zip'ped directories containing multiple files (the content in an XML format, stylesheets, images, etc.).
-We'll need to write a script to extract the content and return it as plain text.
+OpenDocument files are actually zip’ped directories containing multiple files (the content in an XML format, stylesheets, images, etc.).
+We’ll need to write a script to extract the content and return it as plain text.
 Create a file `/usr/local/bin/odt-to-txt` (you are free to put it into a different directory) with the following content:

 	#! /usr/bin/env perl
 	# Simplistic OpenDocument Text (.odt) to plain text converter.